poonamkapur/courseraDataScienceProject/README.md

 # courseraDataScienceProject
-Capstone project for the coursera class
+Capstone project for the coursera class*

+##Project Summary

+*It is fun
+*I am learnign new stuff